WISVCH/docker-domjudge/README.md

 password by setting `DOMSERVER_HOST`, `DOMSERVER_USER` and
 `DOMSERVER_PASSWORD`.
 You should also specify a hostname for this container to identify it in the domserver.
 If you want to support more programming languages, you need to edit `judgehost/Dockerfile` to download the packages.
+You also need to specify the following kernel parameters for cgroups:
+`cgroup_enable=memory swapaccount=1`.

 Patches
 -------